richrarobi/zeegolink/README.md

 In the python folder, a file zlocal_c.py is the zlocal.py on my pi system c.
 It drives a Pimoroni blinkt.
 I have already published a go version of this, that I could have used.

-Output from example zreqtest.go is in output.txt:
+Output from example zreqtest.go is in output.txt

+To run the python3 programs, you will need to :-

+sudo apt-get install python-zmq

+sudo pip3 install pyzmq